 Can you tell me a bit about the audio and music infrastructure that Pyramind Studios has at its disposal, and how it’s been used of late for projects?

-As I mentioned earlier, there are numerous mixing and editing suites at Pyramind, but the main room is Studio A. It’s a 1000 sq. foot control room with a high ceiling, 22-foot projection screen, D-Command virtual desk, a host of high-end outboard gear, and a Meyer Sound 7.1 surround software controllable sound system.
+As I mentioned earlier, there are numerous mixing and editing suites at Pyramind, but the main room is “Studio A”.
+It’s a 1000 square foot control room with a high ceiling, 22-foot projection screen, Avid D-Command desk, lots of outboard gear and a Meyer Sound 7.1 surround system.
 The room was tuned by master acoustician, Bob Hodas.
-The recording space in A is 500 sq. feet with a luxuriously high ceiling and Foley pit – perfect for drums, bands, and smaller chamber ensembles.
-Recently we recorded several bands, for Microsoft and Insomniac’s anticipated game Sunset Overdrive, in Studio A featuring original songs, many written by our director of production, Greg Gordon.
-150 minutes of original rock and electronic music were produced for that title.
+The recording space s 500 square feet, with a high ceiling and a foley pit – perfect for drums, bands, and smaller chamber ensembles.
+Recently we recorded several bands, for Microsoft and Insomniac’s game Sunset Overdrive, featuring many original songs that were written by Greg Gordon.
+Over 150 minutes of original rock and electronic music were produced for that title.

 All the music I recently composed and contributed to Blizzard’s upcoming title World of Warcraft: Warlords of Draenor was mixed and mastered in Studio A and other mixing suites at Pyramind.
-We recently recorded a chamber ensemble for Doublefine’s Broken Age in Studio A, along with a collection of soloists for the indie Turkish feature film, Panzehir (The Antidote).
-All the mixing and mastering for Sunset Overdrive was also done in Studio A. We also have a vocal booth in which a massive amount of voiceover is produced in Studio B, for both the video game and high tech industries.
+We recently recorded a chamber ensemble for Double Fine’s “Broken Age“ in “Studio A”, along with a collection of soloists for the Turkish film, The Antidote.
+All the mixing and mastering for “Sunset Overdrive” was also done in Studio A. We also have a vocal booth in which a massive amount of voice-over is produced in “Studio B”, for both the video game and high tech industries.

-As someone who would be considered a veteran in the industry, with quite a sizeable resume, what would you say has been your key to longevity in an industry where so many people are struggling to find even freelance work, how much more fixed employment at a studio or company?
+What would you say has been your key to longevity in an industry where so many people are struggling to find even freelance work, how much more fixed employment at a studio or company?

 Can you share any interesting stories about your past work with LucasArts?
-Was there anything in particular about working on Star Wars and Indiana Jones Games that was special?
+Was there anything in particular about working on Star Wars and Indiana Jones games that was special?

 In sound, we occasionally interacted with sound designer Ben Burtt, especially on The Phantom Menace.
 As the game was released simultaneous with the film, we needed to gain access to Ben’s sounds as he created them for the film, which was a fun and rewarding collaboration.

-Indiana Jones has a special place in my heart, as my first meeting in the video games industry was with Indiana Jones and The Fate of Atlantis director, Hal Barwood, after which I hurried to the then fledgling iMUSE system and wrote my first cue in game audio – the Crab Raft.
-Peter, Michael and I shared the composition on Fate of Atlantis.
-While I loved doing the entire score for Indiana Jones and The Infernal Machine, my favorite score was Indiana Jones and The Emperor’s Tomb that I scored in Seattle with the Seattle Sinfonia while at Bay Area Sound.
-An important move there was to leverage almost my entire creative fee to hire the orchestra and orchestrator, as LucasArts had minimal budget for musicians.
-Something went right, as the score went on to win four G.A.N.G. awards in 2003, including Music of the Year.
-Creatively, working on Indiana Jones music is in line with Star Wars in its musical style of John Williams.
-His control of musical syntax and grammar, and insistence on memorable melody and imaginative harmony, are key inspirations of my work to this day.
+“Indiana Jones” has a special place in my heart, as my first meeting in the video game industry was with “Indiana Jones and The Fate of Atlantis” director, Hal Barwood.
+Peter, Michael and I shared the composition on “Fate of Atlantis“.
+While I loved doing the entire score for “Indiana Jones and The Infernal Machine“, my favorite score was “Indiana Jones and The Emperor’s Tomb“, which I scored in Seattle with the Seattle Sinfonia at Bay Area Sound.
+I had to leverage almost my entire job fee to hire the orchestra and orchestrator, as LucasArts had a minimal budget for musicians.
+Something went right, as the score went on to win four G.A.N.G. awards in 2003, including “Music of the Year”.

-The choral orchestral music I scored for Blizzard Entertainment’s World of Warcraft: Warlords of Draenor would be the most significant project I’ve done in the past six months.
-I contributed 21 minutes of original score and 65 minutes of derived score as a member of the composition team assembled and led by Blizzard director of audio and composer, Russell Brower.
+The choral-orchestral music I scored for “Warlords of Draenor” would be the most significant project I’ve done in the past six months.
+I contributed 21 minutes of original score and 65 minutes of derived score as a member of the composition team, assembled and led by Blizzard’s Director of Audio, Russell Brower.

 Can you tell us anything about your current projects and what you’re working on?